robgibbons/unchained/README.md

 ### Middleware

-There are two main ways you can define middleware: inside your views, or inside of your routes.
+There are two main places you can define middleware: inside your views, or inside of your routes.

+#### Middleware in Views

 You can assign Route-Specific Middleware directly to your views by wrapping them with an Array, always passing your view object as the last item in the Array.
 Any number of middleware functions may be passed in this style: